 So you’ve finished the script, you found you cast your actors and crew, and you are good to start shooting, right?
 No!
 There is one more important stage to take before you go out to shoot, and that is creating a shooting script.

-The shooting script is the filmmaker’s way to communicate well with the other departments of his production.
+What is a shooting script?
+The shooting script is the filmmaker’s way to communicate well with the other departments of his production about how the film is going to look.
 It saves time and money, and if your shooting script is detailed enough, there will be fewer chances to make mistakes that may crash your film.
-The shooting script is the film on paper, so it is a vital tool to deliver your director’s vision to the crew along with storyboard and floor plan.
-Shooting script helps the director to breakdown the screenplay into shots, so it is kind of another draft of the script written by the director.
+The shooting script is the film on paper, so it is a vital tool to deliver your director’s vision to the crew as good as you can.
+It is also recommended to use the storyboard and floor plan.
+Shooting script helps the director break down the screenplay into shots, so it is another draft of the script written by the director.
 Therefore the shots you write in the shooting script will define the scene.

-When writing the shooting script, you should think about 3 main aspects:
+Writing the shooting script When writing the shooting script, you should think about three main aspects:

 When we say “the camera,” we mean camera angle shots and the type of lens you plan to use.
 Think about the type of shot you want for each action.
 I like to write it down first in the script itself since it helps me to visualize the film better.
 Reread the shooting script to see if something pops up to you in a weird way and if the staging in each scene is precise.
 Now, go through the shots again and think about what type of lens will bring you the best results.

 If there are camera movements, write them down too.
-You should also write the dialogues in each shot and special sound effects that are important for the scene.
+It would help if you also wrote the dialogues in each shot and special sound effects that are important for the scene.
 If the rhythm of the scene is essential (like in most action scenes, for example), then write down each shot’s timing.

+Homework- write your shooting script.
 Your homework is to find a screenplay (you can find many on google), choose a scene you like.
 It is better to find a movie scene you don’t know well and to start from it.
-If it is possible, find the real scene and compare the director choices for shots with yours
+If it is possible, find the real scene and compare the director’s choices for shots with yours.